 I have waited six months to write this post for many reasons.
-Had I written it last spring, my theme song would have been this.

 As most of you following my blog know, I entered into a licensing deal with a big baby products company after my third child, and first son, Brendan was born 2006.